-Lot Line, Rear: The lot line opposite the Front Lot Line.
-In case of an irregular, triangular or goreshaped lot, it shall mean a line within the lot, ten feet long, parallel to and at the maximum distance from the Front Lot Line.
+Lot Line, Rear: The Lot Line that is most distant from and is most parallel to the Front Lot Line.

 Lot Line, Side: Any Lot Line which is not a Front Lot Line or Rear Lot Line.

 Lot Site Plan: A plan developed for the construction on an individual parcel within a platted subdivision within the Mullan FBC.